esme-marie/myschooladmin/README.md

 ### Run Your Development Servers

-- Run `yarn start` in project directory to start the Express server on port 5000
+- Run `npm start` in project directory to start the Express server on port 5000
 - `cd client` and run `npm install` to install packages and `npm run serve` to run your development build.
 The app will run on `http://localhost:8080` as the default port.

 ## Resources